 Support for Study Levels Stage 1: Emerging Concerns.
-Informal/Local resolution Stage 2: Persistent or Serious Concerns Cause for Concern process Stage 3: Student is demonstrating a risk to themselves or others Formal Support for Study process EMERGENCIES - IMMEDIATE CONCERNS Student's behaviour is causing concern but does not present an immediate risk Student's behaviour/ situation appears to be worsening; behaviour is inappropriate &/or they refuse to engage with support (internal or external) or informal process (Stage 1) Student's behaviour/ situation is deemed to be critical.
+Stage 2: Persistent or Serious Concerns Cause for Concern process Stage 3: Student is demonstrating a risk to themselves or others Formal Support for Study process - IMMEDIATE Student's behaviour is causing concern but does not present an immediate risk Student's behaviour/ situation appears to be worsening; behaviour is inappropriate &/or they refuse to engage with support (internal or external) or informal process (Stage 1) Student's behaviour/ situation is deemed to be critical.
 The student may have refused to engage with the Cause for Concern process, has presented as high risk or support needs are beyond what can reasonably be provided by the University.
-Student's behaviour presents an immediate & serious risk to themselves &/or to others Contact 999 to get assistance from emergency services Contact Security if assistance is required with managing behaviour and risk Informal staff discussion with student to discuss concerns Staff member to liaise with appropriate departments (e.g. Student Services)/team members (e.g. Academic Director) to raise concerns Inform Academic Office (SECases@uwstd.ac.uk) of cause for concern Academic Office will begin formal Support for Study processes to investigate the support needs of the student.
-Precautionary actions may be taken in cases where there is an urgent and serious risk to the student or to others.
-Incident should be reported to Student Services and the Academic Office.
-Following the end of the emergency, Student Services and the Academic Office will assess what the appropriate next steps are.
-Agree actions with student which may include student A meeting is arranged between member of staff, representative from Case Officer is appointed to engagement with Student Services If student engages and interventions are successful, process ends Student Support (if required) and the student (+ supporting person if requested by the student) Agree an action plan and formally monitor engagement over a mutually agreed period of time investigate and produce a report Investigation is completed within 40 days If case is determined as non-complex, outcome is determined by the If student engages and there is some success, extend action plan monitoring period and review again in an agreed period of time If student engages and interventions are successful, process ends Inform Academic Office of outcome Student Case Review Group If case is determined as complex, a Formal Panel is convened to consider the case and any support measures that may be required If student does not engage with process, or if interventions are not successful, refer to Stage 2 - Cause for Concern If student engages and there is some success, extend action plan monitoring period and review again in an agreed period of time Inform Academic Office of outcome Case is monitored and reviewed by relevant parties and Student Case Review Group If student does not engage with process, or if interventions are not successful, inform Academic Office and refer to Stage 3 - Formal Procedures If student engages and interventions are successful, process ends If student engages and there is some success, extend action plan monitoring period and review again in an agreed period of time by SCRG If student does not engage with process, or if interventions are not successful, case is reconsidered by
+Contact 999 to get assistance from emergency services Contact Security if assistance is required with managing • • • behaviour and risk Incident should be Informal staff discussion with student to discuss concerns Staff member to liaise with appropriate departments (e.g. Student Services)/team members (e.g. Academic Director) to raise concerns Inform Academic Office (SECases@uwstd.ac.uk) of cause for concern Academic Office will begin formal Support for Study processes to investigate the support needs of the student.
+Precautionary actions may be taken in cases where there is an urgent and serious risk to the student or to others. reported to Student Services and the Academic Office.
+Following the end of • • • Agree actions with student which may include student A meeting is arranged between member of staff, representative from Student Support (if Case Officer is appointed to investigate and produce a report engagement with Student Services If student engages and interventions are successful, process ends required) and the student (+ supporting person if requested by the student) Agree an action plan and formally monitor engagement over a mutually agreed period of time Investigation is completed within 40 days If case is determined as non-complex, outcome is determined by the Student Case If student engages and there is some success, extend action plan monitoring period and review again in an agreed period of time If student engages and interventions are successful, process ends Inform Academic Office of outcome Review Group If case is determined as complex, a Formal Panel is convened to consider the case and any support measures that may be required If student does not engage with process, or if interventions are not successful, refer to Stage 2 - Cause for Concern If student engages and there is some success, extend action plan monitoring period and review again in an agreed period of time Inform Academic Office of outcome Case is monitored and reviewed by relevant parties and Student Case Review Group If student does not engage with process, or if interventions are not successful, inform Academic Office and refer to Stage 3 - Formal Procedures If student engages and interventions are successful, process ends If student engages and there is some success, extend action plan monitoring period and review again in an agreed period of time by SCRG If student does not engage with process, or if interventions are not successful, case is reconsidered by SCRG and/or panel OR

-SCRG and/or

-panel

-OR
+T

 Case is referred to

 Director of Student

 Services,

 Associate Pro-Vice

 Chancellor,

 Director of

 Academic

 Experience, Senior

 Student Case

 Officer who may

 consult relevant

 academic staff

-members and
+members and other

-other members of
+members of staff as

-staff as appropriate
+appropriate to

-to consider the
+consider the most

-most appropriate
+appropriate course

-course of action
+of action

+OI dolloi1